RodrigoVillar/rodrigovillar.github.io/content/writing/chessvm_pt1/index.md

 tunnel.
 I believe that my understanding of blockchain is now more in line with the literature of distributed systems (the field which blockchain builds upon) and the process of building a custom VM is no longer an alien task to me.
-But rather than writing a massive Medium article stating the accomplishment of building a custom VM, I am instead going to create a series of writings which aim to accomplish the following:
+But rather than writing a massive Medium article _simply stating_ the accomplishment of building a custom VM, I am instead going to create a series of writings which aim to accomplish the following:

 -   Establish what I believe a blockchain is
 -   Discuss the development process of building a VM and some takeaways

-These series of writings will revolve around _ChessVM_, a custom VM whose architecture is designed for the creation and playing of Chess games on the blockchain.
+These series of writings will revolve around [_ChessVM_](https://github.com/RodrigoVillar/chessvm-rs), a custom VM whose architecture is designed for the creation and playing of Chess games on the blockchain.
 Before talking about _ChessVM_, or even how to go about implementing a virtual machine, I will start off with what I believe to be one of the biggest